 Going on a foodie tour means you’re avoiding the famous international fast-food chains and experiencing the finest local delicacies that are a crucial part of the local culture.
 Most of the restaurants and street food joints covered on these foodie tours are operated by families and individuals.
 These food tours are a great way for these small local businesses to bring more customers to their restaurants and give them the support they truly deserve.
 If you like supporting small local businesses while traveling, this is one of the main reasons to take food tours.

-Finally, these guides live in the city and they are people that can give you the latest updates of the local restaurant and bar scene (that changes very rapidly, especially in big cities).
+Finally, these guides live in the city and they are people who can give you the latest updates on the local restaurant and bar scene (which changes very rapidly, especially in big cities).
 Hence, you can get a lot of useful tips, not only about the best eating places but also about other activities that you probably won’t discover on your own.

 Oftentimes while traveling, we fall in love with a new destination, but unfortunately, most of the time we don’t get to stay there as long as we would want.
 The downside of this is not having enough time to do all the things we want to do during our trip.
 This is another good reason to take food tours.
 If you have only a few days (or in some cases even hours), going on a food tour will give you a complete overview of a city’s dining scene.